RationaL: 2013–present

 On July 23, 2013, RationaL reached an exclusive agreement with the Toronto Blue Jays and Major League Baseball to release his new single, "A Swing and a Belt", dedicated to the late Hall of Fame voice of the Blue Jays, Tom Cheek.
-Cheek called a Major League record 4,306 consecutive games for 28 straight seasons on the Toronto Blue Jays Radio Network from April 7, 1977 to June 2, 2004.
+Cheek called a Major League record 4,306 consecutive games for 28 straight seasons on the Toronto Blue Jays Radio Network from April 7, 1977, to June 2, 2004.
 Produced by Imperial, "A Swing and a Belt" received high-praise from former World Series hero Joe Carter.
 Former Jays manager and current Sportsnet play-by-play man Buck Martinez also raved about the song.
 Martinez stated, "RationaL has captured everything that Tom Cheek was in regards to baseball.
 He had his passion, he understood his love of the game, he understood all the great moments in Tom Cheek's broadcasting career.
 He weaves them into "A Swing and a Belt" in such a way that it brings back so many memories for fans, baseball people and media people that really captures the essence of Tom Cheek's career with the Blue Jays.
 I don't think it could have been done any better."
 In addition, Sportsnet aired a clip of the song during the Blue Jays game versus the Houston Astros on July 27, 2013.
 "A Swing and a Belt" is also the lead single from RationaL's upcoming album entitled Hell or High Water, scheduled for release soon on Ear RationaL Music.
-Confirmed collaborators for the record thus far include Mr. J. Medeiros, Factor, Imperial, Josh Palmer and Juno Award-winning producer and emcee, Relic.
+Confirmed collaborators for the record thus far include Mr. J. Medeiros, Factor Chandelier, Imperial, Josh Palmer and Juno Award-winning producer and emcee, Relic.